rune/rune/open-source-grant/README.md

 - **Spark** grants of $500 awarded to promising indie game devs (any background welcome)
 - **Ignite** grants of $5000 awarded to devs who've proven themselves with a **Spark** grant

-With these grants, we want to give indie devs wanting to make a multiplayer game an extra boost.
+With these grants, we want to give indie devs wanting to make a multiplayer game using Rune an extra boost.

 ### 🌟 Featured Across The Web